 Learn something new.

 With UNT’s growing Frisco presence, and Collin College’s SAIL (Seniors Active In Learning), it’s a great time to tackle that talent or a new skill you’ve wanted to develop.
-If you’re more of an informal student, make sure to check out learning opportunities offered through your place of worship, city departments, and any of the great, crafty local businesses.
+Otherwise, if you’re more of an informal student, make sure to check out learning opportunities offered through your place of worship, city departments, and any of the great, crafty local businesses.
 The variety is amazing and many courses have minimal or no fees.

 Time for a new nest?

-There are great new living options popping up daily.
+There are also great new living options popping up daily.
 Want to live and play near others in this stage of life?
 Frisco offers active senior-living options, too.